417: Crash of the Moons

 The chocolate chip cookie was invented in the 1930s by Ruth Wakefield, who ran the Toll House Restaurant in Massachusetts.
 Today, Nestle makes Toll House semi-sweet chocolate pieces for use in baking chocolate chip cookies.

 It’s the extermination room at the FantaSuites.

-FantaSuites are a chain of “theme room” hotels in Minnesota, Wisconsin, and Indiana; you can check into the Caesar room, the Space Odyssey room, the Jungle room, and so forth.
-The Amazing Colossal Episode Guide’s comment: “Bring your own sheets.”
+FantaSuites was a chain of “theme room” hotels in Minnesota, Wisconsin, and Indiana; you could check into the Caesar room, the Space Odyssey room, the Jungle room, and so forth.
+The MST3K Amazing Colossal Episode Guide's comment: “Bring your own sheets.”